 - Buy now: Women’s, $80, uniqlo.com; Men’s, $80, uniqlo.com

 - Sizing: XXS-XXL (women’s); XXS-3XL (men’s)

-- Features: Water repellent, down insulation, packable, two zippered hand pockets, two interior stash pockets
+- Features: Water repellent, down insulation, packable, two zippered hand pockets

 For those who live in places with mild winters, an expensive puffer jacket you only use a few times a year might not be a necessary investment.
 But for trips when you do need an insulated jacket, Uniqlo’s Ultra Light Down will do the trick for under $100 and packs up into an included pouch the size of a water bottle.

 The water-repellent coating on this jacket can ward off light rain and snow but is also thin enough to fit under a waterproof shell.
-Made with a minimum of 90 percent down, the 640 fill power is not as heavy duty as the premium jackets mentioned above, but the coat is warm enough to ward off chills on an average NYC winter day that hovers between 30–40 degrees.
-Fans of Uniqlo’s Ultra Light Down will notice the Japanese company has altered the design to have wider quilting and a slightly roomier collar.
+Made with a minimum of 90 percent down, the 750 fill power is not as heavy duty as the premium Mountain Hardwear jacket mentioned above, but the coat is warm enough to ward off chills on an average NYC winter day that hovers between 30–40 degrees.
+Fans of Uniqlo’s Ultra Light Down will notice the Japanese company has altered the design to have a boxier silhouette and a new fly-front to cover the zipper to make it more stylish.
 For those who prefer hooded jackets, Uniqlo also offers that style in both men’s and women’s sizes for just $10 more.